MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Migration from Skype for Business on VDI to Teams

 If you're migrating from Skype for Business with VDI to Teams with VDI, besides the differences between the two applications, there are some differences when VDI is also implemented.
-Some items that aren’t currently supported in Teams VDI that are in Skype for Business VDI are as follows:
+Some capabilities that aren’t currently supported in Teams VDI that are in Skype for Business VDI are as follows:

 - Control of VDI calling experiences with policies for limiting media bit rate
 - Per-platform policy to disable some AV features in VDI